ONENESS FEST: RULES & REGULATIONS

 Parking

 Vehicle traffic through camp is not permitted except for Campground and ONENESS FEST staff service vehicles.
 Vehicles need to be parked for the duration of your stay in the festival parking area.
+ONENESS FEST and Camp Tuckabatchee are not responsible for items stolen from vehicles.
+Please keep your valuable items with you or leave them at home before departing for the festival.

 Recreational Vehicles